beezy-dev/verbose-couscous/docs/pancake/phase0.md

 Even if the GPxx are displayed with specific numbers, these could be reassign to any GPxx.
 This will however require to adapt the code with the new pin numbers.

 ???+ warning
-    Make sure to properly distribute the power from the battery back towards the L298N module as the pack provides more than 5V.
-    The L298N module is capable of handling up to 12v as an input and distribute a 5v output that would power the Raspberry Pi PICO.
     Feeding more than 5v to the Raspberry Pi PICO could burn it!
+    To avoid this, make sure to properly distribute the power from the battery pack directly to the L298N.
+The module is capable to handle up to 12v as an input and distribute back a 5v output that would power the Raspberry Pi PICO.

 ![RC522](../images/pancake-basic-wiring.png)